pablodecm/phd_thesis/src/105_chapter_5.md

 are listed in \autoref{tab:mvaVars}.
-The set of variables are divided in three subgroups, the first corresponding to variables related with the properties of the reconstructed Higgs pair HH system, including its invariant mass $M_\textrm{HH}$, its total transverse momentum
+The set of variables are divided in three subgroups, the first corresponding to variables related with the properties of the reconstructed Higgs pair HH system, which are compared for signal and background in [Figure @fig:HH_system_features], including its invariant mass $M_\textrm{HH}$, its total transverse momentum
 $p_T^{\textrm{H}_1 \textrm{H}_2}$ and
 $\cos \theta_{\textrm{H}_1 \textrm{H}_2 -\textrm{H}_1}^{\star}$, where